lynnlangit/learning-quantum/cloud-vendors/README.md

 ---

-- Look in <<named>> cloud vendor folder for detail about that particular vendor's offering.
+- Look in {named} cloud vendor folder for detail about that particular vendor's offering.
 - IMPORTANT: this is a very active area of development, please do PRs to this repo if you notice new info